Applications are now open🎉 Big news! Applications for the 2023-2024 cohort are now open. Apply Now

 Asana

-Danielle James manages Diversity Talent Acquisition Partnerships and Events at Asana.
+Danielle James leads talent marketing at Asana.
 In this role, she focuses on connecting top talent to career opportunities.
-Prior to joining Asana, she spent eight years at MongoDB, where she launched and managed the company's early diversity initiatives.
+Prior to joining Asana, she spent eight years at MongoDB, where she launched the company's diversity initiatives.
 She received the 2017 Diversity in Tech Award for her work to amplify the voices of underrepresented communities in technology.
 Danielle is a first-generation American and first-generation college graduate (Baruch, CUNY).
 She is passionate about Muay Thai, writing creative nonfiction, and traveling to places where she can find family, sun, and warmth.

 City College of New York